-Most recipients of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) will be eligible for the new $600 COVID-19 stimulus check, signed into law on December 27, 2020.
-SSDI and SSI recipients who have children under 17 are eligible for an extra $600 per child (as long as the child lives with them for more than half the year).
-The IRS says that it has started to send out the second stimulus payments to those who have direct deposit information on file with the IRS.
+President Biden has signed a bill approving a third covid stimulus payment.
+Most recipients of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are eligible for the new $1,400 COVID-19 stimulus check.
+Those who file joint returns are eligible for $2,800.
+And SSDI and SSI recipients who have dependents are eligible for an extra $1,400 per dependent (as long as the child or other dependent lives with them for more than half the year).

 You are eligible for a stimulus check as long as you have a Social Security number (a taxpayer ID number doesn't count) and you are not claimed as a dependent on someone else's tax return (or possibly incarcerated).

 If you receive income in addition to your disability benefits that makes your combined income over $75,000, your stimulus payment will be reduced.
 Similarly, if you are married and file a joint return, and your income combined with your spouse's income is over $150,000, you'll receive a reduced payment.
-Your stimulus payment, including any payment for children under 17, will be reduced by 5% of the amount over those thresholds.
-If you have children, the extra $600 for each child under age 17 will be reduced as well.
+Your stimulus payment, including any payment for dependents, will be reduced by a percentage of the amount over those thresholds.

-Individuals who receive Social Security disability or SSI will automatically get the stimulus money.
+Individuals who receive Social Security disability or SSI should automatically get the stimulus money.
 If you don't file a tax return because your income is low and/or your only income is SSI or SSDI or veterans benefits, you are still eligible for the COVID-19 stimulus payment.
-If you received SSDI, SSI, or veterans compensation or pension in 2020, and you don't have children under 17, you don't have to do anything to get your $600; the government will send you your check automatically.
+If you received SSDI, SSI, or veterans compensation or pension in 2020, and you don't have dependents, you don't have to do anything to get your $1,400; the government will send you your check automatically.

-Disability recipients, however, may not get the $600 for each child under 17 if they haven't filed a 2019 or 2020 tax return and they didn't submit non-filer information to the IRS for the first stimulus check (more on this below).
+Disability recipients, however, may not get the $1,400 for each dependent if they haven't filed a 2019 or 2020 tax return and they didn't submit non-filer information to the IRS for the first stimulus check (more on this below).

 If you received the first stimulus check, you should receive the second check without having to do anything (see below on how you'll receive the payment).